 A circle does not have to be a ‘circle’ but can be any enclosed shape.
 The circle must be big enough to encompass the Casters, Components, Focuses & Sacrifices.
 The physical circle must be created during the ‘drawing’ time, this can be by marking a circle in the earth, using rope/branches, pouring powder etc. It must also be relatively simple to destroy, by scuffing the ground, removing the rope etc. and cannot be hidden.

 Once drawn, it must be empowered with Mana/Standing to be effective.
 Empowering requires the character to touch the circle and takes 10 seconds per point of Mana/Standing transferred.
 Any character or group of characters, can empower a circle.
-A circle can take up to twice its level and any Mana/Standing beyond this limit is simply not transferred.
+A circle can take up its level +1 Mana/Standing and any Mana/Standing beyond this limit is simply not transferred.
 The amount of casting damage that a circle protects against is equal to the amount of Mana/Standing it has been empowered with.